-Andy’s Summer Playhouse grew out of the dream of two teachers in the Mascenic Regional School, Margaret Sawyer and William Williams, to keep alive, during the summer of 1971, a theater experience that had occurred at their high school that spring.
+Andy’s Summer Playhouse grew out of the dream of two teachers in the Mascenic Regional School, Margaret Sawyer and William Williams, during the summer of 1971.
+They hoped the playhouse would keep alive a theater experience that had occurred at their high school that spring.
 The Playhouse found its first home in Mason, New Hampshire.
 Here the enthusiasm of its founders drew the support of several area residents who offered not only financial assistance, but the generous gift of their talent.
 Most notable among these is Elizabeth Orton Jones, illustrator, author and playwright, whose contribution through the years has been of vital importance to the artistic growth of the playhouse.

 “I know well that only the rarest kind of best in anything can be good enough for the young,” said the poet Walter del a Mare.
 Andy believed that implicitly, and lived it too.
 Thus it was only fitting that the new venture should strive to honor his memory.

 And so it does today.